 ACE in Schools

-In partnership with ACE, we run a programme in Warwickshire and Birmingham offering free cricket sessions to local state schools for students in school years 6 through 9.
+In partnership with ACE, we run a programme across Warwickshire and Birmingham that offers free cricket sessions to local state schools for students in Years 6 to 9.

-Our goal is to build partnerships with schools and community centres to provide players with greater access to coaching sessions, promoting increased physical activity and social engagement.
+Our aim is to build strong relationships with schools and community centres, giving young people greater access to coaching while encouraging physical activity and social engagement.

-If you are interested in ACE delivery at your school, please get in touch with Ronnie Barker, ACE Cricket Development Officer.
-For girls-only delivery, please reach out to Chelsea Alagoa, ACE Women’s and Girl’s Development Officer.
+If you are interested in ACE delivery at your school, please contact Ronnie Barker, ACE Cricket Development Officer.

 ACE in the Community

-ACE Community Hubs are free, weekly sessions, designed to encourage local school children to participate in cricket within their community.
+ACE Community Hubs are free weekly sessions designed to encourage local school children to get involved in cricket within their community.

 Performance Pathways